 Sue O’Connor is a respected business leader with more than 25 years’ experience in executive leadership roles.
 Sue has served as a Chair, Director and senior executive with ASX Top 10 and unlisted global organisations as well as high profile government GBEs and not for profits.
 Sue is currently also Director of Bush Heritage Australia.

 Prior to joining the Kordia Group Board, Sue spent 13 years at Telstra Corporation as a senior executive.
 Her company leadership values include a commitment to ensuring communities are prosperous, equitable and sustainable.
+Sue is a member of Kordia's Audit & Risk Committee.

 Tony’s marketing and broadcasting career spans many years, holding several key commercial roles at SKY TV plus Director of Communications and Director of Regulatory & Corporate Affairs.
 Tony has been a member of the Advertising Standards Authority, the Online Media Standards Authority and the Broadcasting Sector Advisory Group for the Digital Television Switchover.
 He chaired the Government Marketing & Communications Committee from 2010 to 2014.